 2.2 Stratospheric Aerosol

-The atmosphere of earth is a complex and complicated system and is effected by human activities.
-In the late 18th century, it was known that atmospheric temperature decreased with altitude and a theory had been raised that at specific altitude the temperature must eventually go to absolute zero.
-This lead to a series of balloon campaigns, which were noisy and unreliable due to the technology available, to discover this mysterious altitude in the atmosphere.
-However, in the late 19th century the technology used in these sounding balloons had improved to a point where the atmospheric temperature could be accurately measured and it was found that at approximately 12 km an inversion point was discovered where the temperature started to increase and thus the tropopause, which separates troposphere and the stratosphere, was discovered (Hoinka, 1997).
+In the late 18th century, it was known that atmospheric temperature decreased with altitude and a theory had been raised that at a specific altitude the temperature must eventually go to absolute zero (Hoinka, 1997).
+This lead to a series of balloon campaigns, which were noisy and unreliable due to the technology available (Hoinka, 1997), to discover this mysterious altitude in the atmosphere.
+However, in the late 19th century the technology used in these sounding balloons had improved to a point where the atmospheric temperature could be accurately measured and it was found that at approximately 12 km an inversion point was discovered where the temperature started to increase and thus the tropopause, which separates troposphere and the stratosphere, was discovered.
 The stratosphere is the region of the atmosphere above the temperature inversion of the troposphere, where atmospheric temperature increases, and the lower bound of the stratosphere is in-between 10 and 16 km from the high latitudes to the tropics (Andrews, 1987).
 The stratosphere, which extends up to approximately 50 km, is thermodynamically stable and fairly dry (Boucher, 2015).
 The characteristic stability of the region limits vertical transport of the stratosphere, leading to long lifetimes, spanning from months to years, for non-volatile species (Volk et al., 1997; Brasseur and Solomon, 2005)

-The stratosphere undergoes exchange of air with the troposphere though a series of dynamical processes including tropical convection, polar vortex, and tropopause folding (Holton et al., 1995) and circulation within the stratosphere is dominated by the slow Brewer-Dobson circulation (Plumb and Eluszkiewicz, 1999).
+The stratosphere undergoes exchange of air with the troposphere though a series of dynamical processes including tropical convection, polar vortices, tropopause folding (Holton et al., 1995) and meridional circulation within the stratosphere is dominated by the slow Brewer-Dobson circulation, although zonal circulation is much faster (Plumb and Eluszkiewicz, 1999).
 Some chemicals can cross the tropopause thermal barrier into the stratosphere which allows for chemicals reactions to occur.
 One such reaction forms stratospheric sulfate aerosol, discovered by Junge et al. (1961) through stratospheric balloon sondes.
 Sulfate aerosols are droplets of hydrated sulfuric acid (H2SO4) formed from the oxidation of sulfur compounds, primary OCS and SO2 (Brock et al., 1995).
 This stable layer of aerosol exists in the stratosphere from the altitude of the tropopause to approximately 30 km.

-2.2.1 Aerosol Sources and Microphysics
+2.2.1 Aerosol Sources

 The sources for sulfate aerosol are primarily produced in the troposphere and formed though both natural and anthropogenic processes.
 One primary source of this sulfur is OCS which originates from marine processes, biomass burnings, and industry (Kettle et al., 2002; Notholt et al., 2003).
 OCS has a long lifetime in the troposphere and low solubility allowing for a significant portion to reach the stratosphere where some of it oxidizes and hydrates to form sulfate aerosol (H2SO4) and adds to the background aerosol layer (Crutzen, 1976).